- Submit Online

-- The Abstract must be 250 words or less.
+- The Abstract must be 250 words or less for Full-Length type manuscripts.
 Reference citations should not be included in the Abstract.
 The species of animals or species of origin of cells used in the manuscript must be clearly stated in the Abstract.
 Please ensure that the final few sentences (50 words or less) of the Abstract provide a succinct summary of the main point of the paper.

-- For flow cytometry experiments, authors should specify the gating strategies in the Materials and Methods or in the figure legend.
+- In either the Materials and Methods or in the figure legends, authors should include:

-- Acknowledgments appear immediately after the Discussion and before References.
+- Acknowledgments should appear immediately after the Discussion and before References.

 - Grant support must NOT be included in the Acknowledgments but should be cited as a footnote to the title.
-All funding sources must be disclosed and will be published as a footnote to the title; anonymous or pseudonymous funders are not permitted.
+All funding sources must be disclosed and will be published as a footnote; anonymous or pseudonymous funders are not permitted.

 Format for references:

 - Periodicals: Wells, A. D., M. C. Walsh, D. Sankaran, and L. A. Turka.
 2000.
 T cell effector function and anergy avoidance are quantitatively linked to cell division.
 J. Immunol.
 165: 2432–2443.

 - Books: McIntyre, T. M., and W. Strober.
 1999.
 Gut-associated lymphoid tissue: regulation of IgA B-cell development.
 In Mucosal Immunology, 2nd ed.
 P. L. Ogra, J. Mestecky, E. Lamm, W. Strober, J. Bienenstock, and J. R. McGhee, eds.
 Academic Press, San Diego, CA. p.
 319–356.